Alstom: Power generation

 Alstom power activities were collectively called Alstom Power Systems and included the design, manufacturing, services, and supply of products and systems for the power generation sector and industrial markets.
 The group covered most energy sources, including gas, coal, nuclear, hydro, wind.
 Power Systems provided components for power generation including boilers, steam turbines, and gas turbines, wind turbines, generators, air quality control systems, and monitoring and control systems for power plants, as well as related products.
 It had a special focus on boilers and emissions control equipment.

 Power Systems also provided services such as product retrofitting for nuclear and fossil steam turbines and refurbishment of existing power plants.
 It performed maintenance and servicing under long-term agreements for its own turbines, as well as those manufactured by GE and Siemens.

-In Russia, the company serviced nuclear equipment under a join agreement with Atomenergomash.
+In Russia, the company serviced nuclear equipment under a joint agreement with Atomenergomash and provided technology transfer for a project of floating nuclear power plants.
 In Brazil, Alstom, together with Bardella, ran a joint venture called Indústria Metalúrgica e Mecânica da Amazônia to build hydroelectric power plants throughout the Amazon and Latin American regions.
 In India, Alstom had a joint venture with Bharat Forge to manage power production from start to finish.

 In 2015, the entire power sector was taken over by General Electric.